media start-up company

 Meanit is a crowdsourced dictionary-based news platform for young adults mainly targeted for age 17-25.
-In Meanit, users communicate with each other and can freely add their definitions or any new vocabulary, describing their understanding of the word’s context in various formats like brief text within 200 characters, links to articles or editorials, embedded tweets, YouTube videos, and memes.
-Users will be able to see how people comprehend specific terms, different definitions of the same word, and even track the change of people’s understanding over time—all of which will assist users to digest the intricate news.
+In Meanit, users communicate with each other and can freely add their definitions or any new vocabulary, describing their understanding of the word’s context in various formats like brief text within 200 characters and GIFs.

 The project encompasses the entire cycle of user research, design, prototyping and product release.
-As a researcher and a designer, I adhered to the Double Diamond model [FIG1].
 Most of the major design decisions were based on the insights and feedback from formative research and multiple usability tests before the final implementation.

 The formative research phase includes semi-structure interview (10 participants), survey (24 participants), and literature reviews.
 These are all aimed to understand our target audience (17 - 25) within the problem space we defined.
 After conducting research, I learned that the target user group has following major characteristics as news consumers.